Brlsadiksha/M6_sem_project/README.md

 🚀 Description

-Hello! you can find in this Repo all the technical information regading the model we created for our semester project.
+Hello! you can find in this Repo all the technical information regarding the model we created for our semester project.

 📋 Table of Contents